We focus on long-term, fact-based decision-making.

 We continuously improve our manufacturing operations.

 - Graco recycles metal, wood, cardboard, paper, plastics, machining fluid, oil, anti-freeze, glass bottles and aluminum cans.
-In 2017, Graco recycled 10.5 million pounds of metal, resulting in more than 12 million kilowatt hours of electricity saved.
-We also recycled a projected 1.8 million pounds of cardboard, the equivalent of more than 15,000 trees.
+Graco recycles 10 million pounds of metal annually, resulting in approximately 15 million kilowatt hours of electricity saved.
+We also recycle approximately 2 million pounds of cardboard annually, the equivalent of more than 15,000 trees.

 - We also use our own coating application equipment to minimize emissions of volatile organic compounds (VOCs) and other pollutants to the atmosphere.
 Our ProBell rotary atomizer increases transfer efficiency in liquid coating applications, reducing the quantity of coating required for a quality finish and producing a corresponding reduction of VOC and particulate emissions.